You must upgrade your Ansible Tower 2.4.4 (or later) system to Ansible Tower 3.0 before you can upgrade to Ansible Tower 3.1.0.

 Example Single Node Inventory File

-[tower] localhost ansible_connection=local [database] [all:vars] admin_password='password' pg_host='' pg_port='' pg_database='awx' pg_username='awx' pg_password='password' rabbitmq_port=5672 rabbitmq_vhost=tower rabbitmq_username=tower rabbitmq_password='password' rabbitmq_cookie=rabbitmqcookie # Needs to be true for fqdns and ip addresses rabbitmq_use_long_name=false
+[tower] localhost ansible_connection=local [database] [all:vars] admin_password='password' pg_host='' pg_port='' pg_database='awx' pg_username='awx' pg_password='password' rabbitmq_port=5672 rabbitmq_vhost=tower rabbitmq_username=tower rabbitmq_password='password' rabbitmq_cookie=rabbitmqcookie # Needs to be true for fqdns and ip addresses rabbitmq_use_long_name=false # Needs to remain false if you are using localhost

 Example Multi Node Cluster Inventory File